Dance Champions

 Dance Champions is a dance competition reality television series that was telecasted on 30 September 2017, on Star Plus.
 This show is produced by Urban Brew.
-This dance show divides the contestants into few teams which are mentored by a professional dancer punit j phatak.
+This dance show divides the contestants into few teams which are mentored by a professional dancer Punit Pathak.

 Dance Champions features champion dancers who won or were runners-up in different shows.
 Moreover, new challengers will also join them and can beat them by displaying their further level dance moves.

 Bir Radha Sherpa is the winner of the show.

 Concept

 There are two kinds of participants, half of the participants are champions of other dance shows and half are runners up.
 Every week, there will be a contest between challengers versus champions.

 Remo D'Souza and Terence Lewis are the judges of the show who would select contestants for the top list.
 The hosts are Raghav Juyal and Ridhima Pandit.